LDO-CERT/orochi/README.md

 "Its eyes are like akakagachi, it has one body with eight heads and eight tails.
 Moreover on its body grows moss, and also chamaecyparis and cryptomerias.
 Its length extends over eight valleys and eight hills, and if one look at its belly, it is all constantly bloody and inflamed."
 [Full story from wikipedia](https://en.wikipedia.org/wiki/Yamata_no_Orochi)

-Let's go cut tails and find your Kusanagi-no-Tsurugi !
+Let's go cut tails and find your Kusanagi-no-Tsurugi!